This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 The most important thing is not to panic!

-Please contact us straight away so we can assess the reason for refusal and determine whether we can challenge the refusal or if you can apply again.
+Please inform the Visa Compliance Team immediately so that we can assess the reason for refusal and determine whether you can challenge the refusal or if you can apply again.

-We will need to see the visa refusal decision letter as well as the documents you submitted with your application.
+We will need to see the visa refusal decision letter along with the documents you submitted with your application.

 Do NOT try to challenge a refusal without seeking our advice first.